HL7/davinci-pr/input/pagecontent/usecases.md

 !["Lonely" Payment](lonely_payment.png "Lonely Payment"){:style="float: none;}

-Provider has received the notification of a payment (either by cheque or EFT deposit) but there is no remittance accompanying the payment.
+Provider has received the notification of a payment (either by check or EFT deposit) but there is no remittance accompanying the payment.
 Information about the payment is submitted and a list of remittances assocaited with that payment are returned.

 ### Download Remittance